AytekinYaliz/ylz.poc.client-ts/examples/js.md

 - *Call Stack*: this is where your stack frames are, as your code executes.

 DOM.........\
-AJAX........- Web APIs which are provided by browsers, not by the Engine.
+AJAX.........- Web APIs which are provided by browsers, not by the Engine.
-setTimeout../
+setTimeout.../

 *Call Stack* is a data structure which records basically where in the program we are.
 JS is a *single-threaded* programming language, which means it has a single Call Stack.
 Therefore it can do one thing at a time.
 *Stack Frame*: every entry in the Call Stack.
+*Event Loop*: It pushes the first item in the queue into the stack if the stack is empty.

 ```javascript
  _STACK_      _WebAPIs_